 - After any FPD deployment where damage does NOT occur, the officer will document the deployment in the CAD comments of the stop or a police report. - If the FPD deployment results in any tire or vehicle damage, a police report shall be written.
-This includes damage to tires or vehicles of uninvolved parties. - All Stop Stick deployments or attempted deployments require a police report be written. - The supervisor will make sure that if an uninvolved citizen's property is damaged by deployment of the Stop Sticks or a FPD that it is documented in a police report (to comply with General Order 438.02: Claims against the City) to include photographs of the damaged property.
+This includes damage to tires or vehicles of uninvolved parties. - All Stop Stick deployments or attempted deployments require a police report be written. - The supervisor will ensure that if uninvolved parties' property is damaged by the deployment of the Stop Sticks or an FPD, it is documented in a police report (to comply with General Order 438.02: Claims against the City), which will include photographs of the damaged property.